Traits

 • Blanched: When Blanched and Roan are both present, Roan may be hidden.

-• Filigree: Filigree and Roan do not interact.
+• Filigree and Kintsugi: Filigree and Kintsugi do not interact with Roan.

-• Chestnut: When Roan is on a Chestnut base coat, the phenotype will read "Red Roan."
+• Chestnut: When Roan is on a Chestnut base coat, it is often colloquially known as "Red Roan."

-• Black: When Roan is on a Black base coat, the phenotype will read "Blue Roan."
+• Black: When Roan is on a Black base coat, it is often colloquially known as "Blue Roan."

 Varnish Roan is a white marking that covers the body in irregular, speckled white.